PierreLouisLetoquart/minicss/README.md

 ## To-Do List

+In beta, the global behaviour isn't the final one !!

 - [x] Create a separate library crate.
 - [x] Implement improved error handling.
 - [ ] Add support for nesting in the CSS.